tweggen/Karawan/README.md

 The idea is that rather than iterating over the entities over and over again we should iterate once over the characters, executing whatever is desired.

+### Option 1: Iterative

+We have the behaviour manager track the number of behaviours and the actual behave system to track fragment transitions.
+Over the runtime of the engine, the behavior system keeps the count of behaviors by behavior type and fragment.

+### Option 2: Polling

+We have a system running every nth frame to count the behaviors and to sort the by behavior type and fragment.

+### Actions

+For every (behavior type, fragment) we check the desired target status, eventually asking the ISpawnOperator to spawn new entities or to kill of some existing.

+### Target Status?

+Computing the target status might prove a bit difficult as it changes over time.
+However, obtaining the target status should be pretty efficient, given that it is called for each of the active fragments (25?) every frame.

 ## About models and instances

 When rendering content, joyce tries to use instance rendering as